Dates: August 1 through July 8

 Fellows are required to finish one research project.
 Typically, opportunities to write and publish are available during the fellowship year.
 Fellows are broadly required to finish one research project throughout the course of the year.
 While this may sound daunting to some, the institutional support is second to none, with dedicated research faculty helping arrange the logistics of any idea a fellow might have.
 Projects can be as simple or as complicated as each fellow desires, with the goal being to produce something significant for each fellow to add to their CV.
-Each fellow should complete fellowship with a comfort level understanding how to pursue the processes of high-quality MSK research should they be interested down the road.
+Each fellow should complete the fellowship with a comfort level understanding of how to pursue the processes of high-quality MSK research should they be interested down the road.

 - Training room/call

 There is no formal call for fellows, however, fellows should be available to attendings and athletic trainers, particularly for direct patient care.
-The 80-hour work week and mandatory 24 hour "off-call" periods will be strictly enforced by the program director.
+The 80-hour work week and mandatory 24-hour "off-call" periods will be strictly enforced by the program director.

 Duke training rooms are held two evenings per week (each often lasting 30-60 minutes), and are divided amongst the three fellows.

 Fellows are required to have current ACLS/BCLS certification before rotations begin.

 Fellows in good standing may sit for the CAQ examination at the conclusion of the fellowship year.